-Planning for the Future: Use Journals to Help Kids Set Goals and Define Dreams
+Planning for the Future: Using Journals to Help Kids Set Goals and Define Dreams

 Whether your kids are looking ahead to high school, college, or potential career paths, it’s never too early to start thinking about the future.
 Journaling is one of the best ways to help kids plan ahead, as the practice offers a way to record thoughts, emotions, ideas, and plans.

-By answering daily prompts or engaging in regular free-writing, kids will become more comfortable expressing their thoughts and communicating their feelings.
+By answering a daily prompt or engaging in regular free-writing, kids will become more comfortable expressing their thoughts and communicating their feelings.
 Check out a few of the other ways that journaling helps kids figure out what they really want in life.

 Journaling Help Kids Set Goals and Define Dreams